 Comments are visible to the employee, the employee's manager, and the Payroll Office.
 You may view or edit an existing comment following the same procedure.

 How do I charge hours to a different chartstring?

 Only time beyond regularly-scheduled hours for biweekly staff (including overtime) can be charged to a different chartstring.
 Normally overtime hours should be recorded as regular Hours Worked and are automatically calculated as overtime when payroll is processed.
 If you wish for the overtime to be charged to a different account, click the plus sign to add another row to the time sheet for the week in which the overtime occured.

-In the new row, select the paycode “SOA” (Straight Time – Other Account) or “POA” (Premium Time – Other Account) depending on whether the employee has accumulated more than 40 hours worked (including all Worked, VAC, PFH, and HOL hours - but not SCK time) for that week.
+In the new row, select the paycode “SOA” (Straight Time – Other Account) or “POA” (Premium Time – Other Account) depending on whether the employee has accumulated more than 40 hours worked for that week (hours worked includes HOL hours, but does not include any other type of Paid Time Off, such as VAC, PFH or SCK).
 Enter the appropriate hours.
 Click in the "Transfer" column and enter the chartstring's fund, financial department, and project (if applicable) without spaces or dashes.
 (Example: 1101448000 or 620488000060012345.)
 Ensure that these hours are not also entered in the "Work Hours" row, or the employee will receive double pay.